mbaudin47/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 designed to ensure that the discretized problem :eq:`metaModeleh` is easy to solve (well-conditioned discrete problem).
-In particular, the choice of basis has a major influence on the conditioning of the least-squares problem :eq:`metaModeleh`.
+In particular, the choice of basis has a major influence on the conditioning of the least-squares problem :eq:`metaModeleh` (for example, using an orthonormal basis makes well-condtioned the discretized problem).

 Thus :math:`\widetilde{h}` is represented by a *finite* subset of coefficients :math:`(a_k)_{k\in I_n}` in a *truncated* basis :math:`(\Psi_k)_{k\in I_n}`: